molily/molily.de/_posts/2017-12-21-robust-javascript.md

 Some try to forage the JavaScript code for URLs or other valuable information.
 Some try to analyze the JavaScript to find malware or security vulnerabilities.
 Some even try to execute JavaScript in a fake browser environment.

-What these robots have in common that they are not interested in JavaScript per se.
+What these robots have in common is that they are not interested in JavaScript per se.
 JavaScript typically makes a web page interactive, but a robot aims to analyze the page without simulating user interaction.

 A search engine for example needs to evaluate if a page is valuable with regard to a query.
 So a search engine crawler is interested in text content, semantic markup, hyperlinks and probably media files.